webrecorder/browsertrix-crawler/README.md

 The default is `load`, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example), while `--waitUntil networkidle0` may make sense for dynamic sites.

+### Behaviors

+Browsertrix Crawler also supports automatically running customized in-browser behaviors.
+The behaviors auto-play videos (when possible), and auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.
+See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors).

+Behaviors to run can be specified via a comma-separated list passed to the `--behaviors` option.
+By default, the auto-scroll behavior is not enabled by default, as it may slow down crawling.
+To enable this behaviors, you can add
+`--behaviors autoscroll` or to enable all behaviors, add `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.

 ## Creating and Using Browser Profiles